Get up to 4 Free Quotes!

 Plums, Emeralds & Sapphires, Oh My!

 Of course, lions and tigers and bears are always trending in nurseries, but how about adding a twist!
 Color trends for nurseries are all over the board this year, but pink and baby blue aren’t among them.
-Plum, sage greens and warm rich mustard yellows are for all year around with designers and parents seeking to add a hint of sophistication to the room where they will soon be spending many hours.
+Plum, sage greens and warm rich mustard yellows are for all year round with designers and parents seeking to add a hint of sophistication to the room where they will soon be spending many hours.
 Gemstone colors are also extremely popular, including emeralds, sapphires and rubies.

 Big, Bold & Botanical

 Flowers are in full bloom with nursery designers this year, the bigger and bolder, the better.
 From more permanent fixtures, floral wallpaper is a hit in nurseries this year.
-If wallpaper has your commitment-phobic, wall decals are also available for a simpler and less permanent garden addition for your nursery.
+If wallpaper has your commitment-phobic heart beating, then wall decals are also available for a simpler and less permanent garden addition for your nursery.
 Bright and big enchanted forests are also a great option if you want the nursery to make a statement, but if big and bold aren’t for you, soft delicate floral patterns are also showing up in many nurseries providing a subtle touch.

 Smart Technology For Parents

 There is also a ton of amazing gear for the “tech-savvy” parents-to-be.
 T3.com has some great gadgets and gear to make being a parent easy (well, a little bit easier).
-Fancy coffee machines keep many adults functioning every morning, now they have one for babies.
+Fancy coffee machines keep many adults functioning every morning, and now they have one for babies.
 The Tommee Tippee sterilizes the bottle, filters the water, and creates a “just right” temperate bottle for your baby in under 120 seconds.

-And for your simple baby nursery, the Snoo isn’t your average baby bed/white noise machine combo, it is more like a nanny in a lantern.
+And for your simple baby nursery, the Snoo isn’t your average baby bed/white noise machine combo; it is more like a nanny in a lantern.
 It not only provides your baby with soothing white noise that adjusts to the discomfort and cries of your baby, but it rocks, swings, and jiggles to give your baby comfort in the middle of the night when you are getting some much-needed sleep.

 There are also a number of devices that are both functional and that improve safety that will help you as the mother and father of young children get a few more “zzzzzzzz’s” (and we all know you could use those) including video monitoring systems that stream video and have night vision to devices that have audible alarms which sound when your baby moves, doesn’t move, and when he or she enters or exits a room.